 Most people underestimate just how powerful food can be when treating any health condition.
-Like the Greek philosopher, Hippocrates, once said, “Let food be thy medicine, and medicine be thy food.”
+Like the Greek philosopher, Hippocrates once said, “Let food be thy medicine, and medicine be thy food.”

 Sugar causes inflammation within the body and will exacerbate fibromyalgia.
 It’s akin to pouring gas on a blazing fire.
 Artificial sweeteners are to be avoided too.
-These can be found in diet sodas and other foods that claim to have ‘zero sugar’ but are still sweet.
+These can be found in diet sodas and other foods that claim to have zero sugar’ but are still sweet.
 Our goal should be to keep our diet as clean and natural as possible.

-Try also removing commercially sold fruit juices, sodas and the golden hydrogenated food oils sold in supermarkets from your diet.
+Try also removing commercially sold fruit juices, sodas, and the golden hydrogenated food oils sold in supermarkets from your diet.
 All these foods are believed to make the fibromyalgia condition more painful.

 Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our body too.

-To conclude, always remember that the first step to managing fibromyalgia is to review your diet, eliminate any potential foods that can trigger your symptoms and add in healthy food alternatives.
+To conclude, always remember that the first step to managing fibromyalgia is to review your diet, eliminate any potential foods that can trigger your symptoms, and add healthy food alternatives.
 This one step alone is so powerful that you may not need another step.
 Thousands of people have seen their fibromyalgia symptoms come under better control once they started "eating clean" and avoided the detrimental foods.
 You could be one of them.
 Do give it a try.